-What is Congressionally Directed Spending?
+What are Congressionally Directed Spending requests?

-Congressionally Directed Spending is defined in Senate Rule XLIV.
-Generally speaking, this is funding for a specific project in a specific location.
-Congressionally Directed Spending is:
+Congressionally Directed Spending is defined in Senate Rule XLIV:

 - Included primarily at the request of a Senator or Member of the House of Representatives.
-This means that if an item is included in the president's annual budget request, it is not Congressionally Directed Spending; - Provides, authorizes, or recommends a specific amount of discretionary budget authority, credit authority, or funding amount to a specific entity or location other than through a formula-driven or competitive award; and, - The purpose of the project must meet the objective of a federal program under existing law.
+This means that if an item is included in the president's annual budget request, it is not a Congressionally Directed Spending request; - Provides a specific funding amount to a specific entity or location other than through a formula-driven or competitive award; and, - The purpose of the project must meet the objective of a federal program under existing law.